omni-us/jsonargparse/README.rst

 an :class:`.ArgumentParser` object.
 The intended use is to give as value an already existing logger object which is used for the whole application.
-Though for convenience to enable a default logger the :code:`logger` argument can also receive :code:`True` or a valid logging level.
+Though for convenience to enable a default logger the :code:`logger` argument can also receive :code:`True` or a string which sets the name of the logger or a dictionary that can include the name and the level, e.g. :code:`{"name":
+"myapp", "level": "ERROR"}`.

 Contributing